 - Each thread can be granted the use of the processor equally often, just as in a simple round-robin.
-However, those that have larger allocations are granted a longer time slice each time around than those with smaller allocations. - A uniform time slice can be used for all threads.
-However, those that have larger allocations can run more often, because the threads with smaller allocations "sit out" some of the rotations through the list of runnable threads. - A uniform time slice can be used for all threads.
+However, those that have larger allocations are granted a longer time slice each time around than those with smaller allocations.
+This mechanism is known as weighted round-robin scheduling (WRR). - A uniform time slice can be used for all threads.
+However, those that have larger allocations can run more often, because the threads with smaller allocations "sit out" some of the rotations through the list of runnable threads.
+Several names are used for this mechanism, depending on the context and minor variations: weighted fair queuing (WFQ), stride scheduling, and virtual time round-robin scheduling (VTRR). - A uniform time slice can be used for all threads.
 However, those with larger allocations are chosen to run more often (on the average), because the threads are selected by a lottery with weighted odds, rather than in any sort of rotation.
+This mechanism is called lottery scheduling.

-The last of these three (lottery scheduling) is not terribly practical, because although each thread will get its appropriate share of processing time over the long run, there may be significant deviations over the short run.
+Lottery scheduling is not terribly practical, because although each thread will get its appropriate share of processing time over the long run, there may be significant deviations over the short run.
 Consider, for example, a system with two threads, each of which should get half the processing time.
-If the time-slice duration is one-twentieth of a second, each thread should run ten times per second.
+If the time-slice duration is one twentieth of a second, each thread should run ten times per second.
 Yet one thread might get shut out for a whole second, risking a major loss of responsiveness, just by having a string of bad luck.
 A coin flipped twenty times per second all day long may well come up heads twenty times in a row at some point.
 In Programming Project 3.2, you will calculate the probability and discover that over the course of a day the chance of one thread or the other going a whole second without running is actually quite high.
 Despite this shortcoming, lottery scheduling has received considerable attention in the research literature.